8. Appendix

 • step risers should be between 150mm and 180mm, and preferably 150mm for P-6 schools and early learning facilities

-• tread depth must be within a range of 300mm to 355mm, with a preference for the lower end of range in primary and early learning facilities, and both must comply with the NCC D3D14 tread/riser ratios, and [...]
+• tread depth must be within a range of 300mm to 355mm, with a preference for the lower end of range in primary and early learning facilities, and both must comply with the NCC D3D14 tread/riser ratios […]

 In early learning facilities, stairs and ramps should not be located adjacent to early learning facility perimeter fences as the required handrails can be used as a foothold to scale the fence.
-In facilities, particularly modular kindergartens where structures are elevated above ground level, special consideration should be given to designing outdoor learning spaces that integrate seamlessly with the rest of the service.
-Stepped-down connections and abrupt level changes should be avoided, ensuring access is designed to allow babies and small children to reach outdoor spaces independently or with minimal support.
+In early learning facilities, particularly modular kindergartens where structures are elevated above ground level, special consideration should be given to designing outdoor learning spaces that integrate seamlessly with the rest of the service.
+Stepped-down connections and abrupt level changes should be avoided, ensuring babies and small children can reach outdoor spaces independently or with minimal support.
 Uneven hard surfaces in retaining walls or similar landscape elements resulting in drops of more than 150mm pose serious safety and fall risks for babies and small children and must be avoided in outdoor areas of early learning facilities.

-• the NCC Volume 1, Table F4D4f for schools, and Table VIC F4D4g must be used to calculate toilet allocations for each building and, while that allocation of sanitary compartments does not have to be accommodated within that building, it must be in reasonable proximity to it
+• the NCC Volume 1, Table F4D4f for schools, and Table VIC F4D4g for early learning facilities (found at [LIINK]) must be used to calculate toilet allocations

-The design of children's bathrooms in early learning facilities must enable supervision at all times, while maintaining children's rights and dignity.
+The design of children's bathrooms in early learning facilities must comply with the Education and Care Services National Regulations and Child Safe Standards, and enable active supervision at all times, while maintaining children's rights and dignity.
 The following requirements must be satisfied:

 • children's bathrooms are located with direct access to indoor education and play spaces and outdoor spaces, and

-• in multi-storey buildings, toilets are provided on each floor, allowing children to access toilets reasonably quickly
+• in multi-storey buildings, toilets are provided on each floor and must be directly accessible from both indoor and outdoor education and care spaces, allowing children to access toilets reasonably quickly

-• design must enable supervision between the indoor education and play spaces and the bathroom, as well as between outdoor spaces and toilets.
-This can be achieved through a supervision window, glazed door or other suitable design solution/s
+• design must prevent children from being trapped unseen inside and enable supervision between the indoor education and care spaces and the bathroom, as well as between outdoor spaces and toilets.
+See 5.3.3 Windows(opens in a new window) for further guidance

 • the private areas of children’s bathrooms are not visible to people in the foyer or beyond the play space fence